SummaryRead the full fact sheet

 Drinking an excessive amount of alcohol can damage your brain and increase your risk of dementia.
 Long-term excessive alcohol consumption can cause brain damage and lead to a condition called alcohol-related dementia.
 It may also increase the risk of Alzheimer’s disease and other dementias.

 If you do drink alcohol, do so in moderation.
-Follow the Australian guidelines to reduce health risks from drinking alcohol.
-The guidelines recommend no more than two standard drinks per day for both men and women.
+Follow the The guidelines recommend no more than two standard drinks per day for both men and women.
 Every drink above this level increases your lifetime risk of a number of conditions, including dementia.

 Some evidence suggests that drinking in moderation might decrease the risk of dementia slightly more than not drinking alcohol at all.
 Alcohol can increase health risks for people with some conditions, or if they are taking certain medications.
 More research is needed in this area, so ask your doctor if you have any questions.